 - Reason 3: 71% of Yelp users are recommending the businesses they patronize

-We are going to break down these statistics from the fact sheet Yelp released this fall.
+We are going to break down these statistics from the Yelp fact sheet.
 These three stats paint a rather compelling picture as to why all businesses should be leveraging Yelp.

-Reason 1: Your shoppers know Yelp isn’t just for restaurants.
-It’s time you did, too
+Reason 1: Your customers know Yelp isn’t just for restaurants

-As you can see in the fact sheet Yelp released, restaurants represent less than 1/5th of the businesses people use the app.
+As you can see in the Yelp fact sheet, restaurants represent less than 1/5th of the businesses people use the app.

 Clearly, every small business should have a plan for using Yelp to its advantage.
 A little-known fact among many small business owners is that whether or not you set up a Yelp listing, your business could still be listed and existing in the wild.